This easy steamed cabbage recipe is a surprising delicacy. The gentle cooking method and the butter greatly enhance this simple vegetable!

 You should definitely try this excellent roasted cabbage.
 It’s wonderfully crispy and flavorful.

-Another recipe that my family greatly enjoys are these Japanese cabbage pancakes.
+Another recipe that my family greatly enjoys is this recipe for Japanese cabbage pancakes.
 They’re admittedly a bit more labor-intensive.
 But they are so good, I think it’s well worth it.

 - 1 medium cabbage (2 lb. trimmed)